pierre-zhao/RoR/README.md

 --answer_threshold=${ANSWERTHRESHOLD}
 ```

-The above pipeline are integrated a shell script run.sh. you can directly run it.
+The above pipeline are integrated a shell script run.sh. you can directly run it through:
 ```
 bash run.sh
 ```